 Properties are surveyed through the compliance process, nomination process, or for planning purposes.
 The Architecture Branch manages the State Wide Architectural Survey and assists and provides guidelines for all other architectural survey work.
 Staff works with the SHPD GIS Specialist and Librarian to ensure that survey data is included in the State Inventory of Historic Places and available to the public through the SHPD library.

 To access surveys, reports, and other documentation, please make a request through the library link: In progress, contact Helen Wong Smith, SHPD Librarian, with any questions: Helen.W.Smith@hawaii.gov.

 Hawaii & National Registers of Historic Places

 The State and National Registers of Historic Places are the official lists of historic places worthy of preservation.
 Listing on the National and Hawaii Registers provides recognition of a property’s historical, architectural, engineering, cultural or archaeological significance.
-Buildings, sites, objects, structures and districts are eligible for this designation if they are at least 50 years old, retains historic integrity, and meets established criteria.
+Buildings, sites, objects, structures and districts are eligible for the Hawaii Register if it is at least 50 years old, retains historic integrity, and meets established criteria.
 A property is eligible for the National Register if it retains integrity and meets established criteria.

 Certified Local Government

 The Certified Local Government (CLG) program is a partnership between local, state and federal entities designed to promote preservation at the local level.
 By joining the program, local communities gain technical assistance and federal funds in exchange for their commitment to preservation.
 Requirements include the formation of a qualified historic preservation commission; the establishment of a local preservation ordinance; the creation and maintenance of a system of survey and inventory; and the facilitation of public participation in local preservation efforts, including the National Registers listing process.